1st Special Service Brigade: Operation Jubilee, (Dieppe raid)

-No. 4 Commando was tasked with landing on the extreme right flank; they landed in force and destroyed their targets, providing the only major success of the operation.
+No. 4 Commando was tasked with landing on the extreme right flank; they landed in force and destroyed their targets, providing the only big success of the operation.
 Most of No 4 returned safely to England.
 This portion of the raid was considered a model for future commando operations.
 Lord Lovat became famous as an officer on Orange Beach (and was awarded the Distinguished Service Order for his part).
 Captain Patrick Porteous, attached to No. 4 Commando, was awarded the Victoria Cross for bravery.

 Formation of the Brigade

 The brigade was assembled under one commander in 1943 and trained to operate as a formation in preparation for Operation Overlord and the Normandy landings.

 D-Day, Sword

-The plan was for 1st Special Service Brigade comprising Nos 3, 4, 6 and 45 (RM) Commandos to land at Ouistreham in Queen Red sector (the most easterly).
+The plan was for 1st Special Service Brigade comprising Nos 3, 4, 6 and 45 Commando (RM) to land at Ouistreham in Queen Red sector (the most easterly).
 No 4 Commando were augmented by 1 and 8 Troops (both French) of No 10 (Inter Allied) Commando.
-No 10 (Inter-Allied) Commando was formed in January 1942 and included Nos 1 and 7 Troops (French), 4 Troop (Belgian), Dutch Troop, Norwegian Troop, Polish Troop, X Troop (German and Austrian, Hungarians and Greeks), Yugoslav Troop, which often served detached in other theatres.
+No 10 (Inter-Allied) Commando was formed in January 1942 and included Nos 1 and 8 Troops (French), 4 Troop (Belgian), Dutch Troop, Norwegian Troop, Polish Troop, X Troop (German and Austrian, Hungarians and Greeks), Yugoslav Troop, which often served detached in other theatres.
 In August 1942 they were involved in the Dieppe raid.
 They also took part in the Normandy Landings and fought across North Western Europe.

 The assault on Sword began at about 03:00 with an aerial bombardment of the German coastal defences and artillery sites.
 The naval bombardment began a few hours later.
 At 07:30, the first units reached the beach.
 These were the amphibious DD tanks of the 13th/18th Hussars; they were followed closely by the infantry of the 8th Infantry Brigade, part of the British 3rd Infantry Division.

 The 1st Special Service Brigade, under the command of Brigadier Lord Lovat, were piped ashore in the second wave led by No 4 Commando with the two French Troops first, as agreed amongst themselves.
 The British and French personnel of No. 4 Commando had separate targets in Ouistreham: the French, a blockhouse and the Casino; the British, two batteries overlooking the beach.
 The blockhouse proved too strong for the Commandos' PIAT (Projector Infantry Anti Tank) weapons, but the Casino was taken with the aid of a Centaur tank.
-The British Commandos achieved both battery objectives only to find that the guns had been removed.
+The Commandos achieved both battery objectives only to find that the guns had been removed.
 Leaving the mopping-up to the infantry, the Commandos withdrew from Ouistreham to join other units in their brigade, moving inland to join-up with the 6th Airborne Division.

 Lord Lovat reputedly waded ashore wearing a white pullover under his battledress, with "Lovat" inscribed on the collar, while armed with an old Winchester rifle.
 He instructed his personal piper, Bill Millin, to play the commandos ashore, in defiance of specific orders not to allow such an action in battle.